yuriy-chumak/ol/README.md

 Ol 2.3 contains built-in tool for inspecting the Otus Lisp language.

-You can use the REPL ",expand" command to expand high-level Ol instructions into low-level (core) Otus Lisp.
+You can use the REPL `,expand` command to expand high-level Ol instructions into low-level (core) Otus Lisp.
 ```scheme
 > ,expand (assert (+ 1 2) = 3)
 (ifeq (equal? ((lambda (g1) g1) (+ 1 2)) 3) #true #true (runtime-error assertion error: (cons (quote (+ 1 2)) (cons must be (cons (quote 3) ())))))
 ```

-You can use the REPL ",disassembly" (or ",dis", or ",d") command to disassemble Otus Lisp functions to the Ol virtual machine instructions.
+You can use the REPL `,disassembly` (or `,dis`, or `,d`) command to disassemble Otus Lisp functions to the Ol virtual machine instructions.
 ```scheme
 > ,dis (lambda () 1)
 type: bytecode